JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ## But why are DEQs interesting for machine learning?

-Before continuing to some examples, we must be bridge from "beautiful math" to why you should care.
+Before continuing to some examples, we must bridge from "beautiful math" to why you should care.
-Why should a practicing machine learning engineer care about this structure?
+Why should a machine learning engineer care about this structure?
 The answer is simple: with a DEQ, you never have to wonder if you've chosen enough layers.
 Your number of layers is effectively infinity, so it's always enough.
 Indeed, if $x_{ss}$ is the value that comes out of the DEQ, since it's approximately the solution to this infinite process $x_{n+1} = NN(x_n)$, by definition one more application